 If there are no errors or passed balls in a given inning or game, all the runs in that inning or game are earned runs.

-Watch: Robbie Ray allows two earned runs on a home run.
+Watch: German Marquez allows three earned runs on a home run.

 In A Call